farshidbeheshti/nestjs-xotp/README.md

 ## Usage

-Integrate `XOTPModule` into your NestJS application by importing it into your `AppModule` and configuring it using the `forRoot()` method
+Integrate `XOTPModule` into your NestJS application by importing it into your `AppModule` and configuring it using the `forRoot()` method.
-See the [options](#options) section to see what options you can customize the module with!
+See the [options reference section](#options) for the options with which you can customize the module!

 ```typescript
 import { Module } from '@nestjs/common';